libsdl-org/SDL/docs/README-emscripten.txt

 $ emconfigure cmake ..
 $ make

-To build one of the tests -
+To build one of the tests:
 $ cd test/
 $ emcc -O2 --js-opts 0 -g4 testdraw2.c -I../include ../build/.libs/libSDL2.a ../build/libSDL2_test.a -o a.html